Yarob50/Yarob50/README.md

-### Hi I am Yarob :eyeglasses: يعرُب :computer:
+### Hi, I am Yarob :eyeglasses: يعرُب :computer:
 <div align="center">
   <img src="https://github.com/Yarob50/Yarob50/blob/master/github-header-wide.gif" width="100%" />
  </div>
  <hr>
-I am a Software Engineer With a strong background in building web and mobile apps.
-All technologies and frameworks I usually use and which I have a very good experince on them are shown in the above header and I will be adding whatever I learn in the future into the stack 😄.
+Software Engineer :computer: who is trying to learn new things everyday.
+I have a good experince on all technologies shown in the above header and I will be adding whatever I learn in the future into the stack 😄.

 # :mag_right: Where to find me..
-#### Most of my technology related activities can be found in my :bird: twitter account: @Yarhmm, will be happy to see u there.
+#### Most of my technology related activities can be found in my :bird: twitter account: @Yarhmm, would be happy to see u there :relaxed:.
 https://twitter.com/YarHmm